microsoft/MixedReality-GraphicsTools-Unreal/Docs/ProximityLights.md

     ![Material Light](Images/ProximityLight/ProximityLightMaterialLight.png)

 4. Next let's give our material a base color.
-Very few materials exist in the real world are completely black (and completely black materials render transparently on additive displays like the one found on HoloLens).
+Very few materials exist in the real world are completely black (and completely black materials render transparently on additive displays like the one found on HoloLens 2).
-    * Right click on the material graph and add the `ConstantVector3` node.
+    * Right click on the material graph and add a `ConstantVector3` node.
     * Set the node's RGB channels to 0.5, a neutral gray color.
     * Connect this node to the `BaseColor` input of the `MF_GTDefaultLit` material function.
 (1)

     ![Material Light](Images/ProximityLight/ProximityLightMaterialColor.png)

 5. It's time to preview our material interacting with a proximity light.
-    * First let's create a new level (File > New Level) and select a "Empty Level."
+    * First let's create a new level (File > New Level) and select "Empty Level."
     * From the "Place Actors" panel drop a `Sphere` actor into the level.
     * With the `Sphere` actor selected change the material to our newly created material, `M_ProximityLit`.
     * (Optional) Scale the sphere down to about 25% so that it's not so large.